Maps

 Historical Mile 627 is the official BC-Yukon border.
 In Watson Lake, don’t miss the Sign Post Forest, a collection of more than 60,000 mileage posts indicating the direction and distance to previous visitors’ hometowns.

 Recommended side trip: Historical Mile 649 is the junction to the Stewart-Cassiar Highway (Highway 37), which takes you south to the Hazeltons.
-Notable stops along the way include: Tā Ch’ilā Provincial Park (Boya Lake), where the warm, jade-coloured waters are perfect for swimming and paddling; Stewart, a colourful frontier town where the ocean meets the mountains (stay at the Ripley Creek Inn and be sure to pop into the Toastworks Museum); and Meziadin Lake Provincial Park, with beautiful mountain views and crystal clear waters.
+Notable stops along the way include: Tā Ch’ilā Provincial Park (Boya Lake Provincial Park), where the warm, jade-coloured waters are perfect for swimming and paddling; Stewart, a colourful frontier town where the ocean meets the mountains (stay at the Ripley Creek Inn and be sure to pop into the Toastworks Museum); and Meziadin Lake Provincial Park, with beautiful mountain views and crystal clear waters.

 Recommended side trip: Continue along the Alaska Highway into the Yukon and east past Watson Lake.
 Visit Whitehorse, the province’s thriving capital, with artifacts from the town’s Klondike days and life-sized exhibits of animals of the last ice age.
 Head to the hiking trails in Kluane National Park and Reserve, a UNESCO World Heritage Site.